Ket-Labs/Ket-Labs.github.io/eds.md

 ### Format

 * 5 consecutive Saturdays or Sundays
+* Training is offered at two locations: NYC, NY and Princeton, NJ
+* Now you can apply for Spring 2017 batch
-* Specific dates for Spring sessions (NYC, NY and Princeton, NJ) TBA
+* Specific dates for Spring session TBA

 ## Instructors